BrilliantPlugins/wp-geometa/README.md

 to InnoDB! (and let me know how it goes).

 ### PHP
-The goal is PHP 5.2 support, just like WordPress's minimum version Please report any PHP errors you come across and we'll fix them up.
+PHP 5.2.4 and higher are support, just like WordPress's minimum version.
+Please report any PHP errors you come across and we'll fix them up.

 Frequently Asked Questions